Metric geometry of locally compact groups: Metric lattices in pseudo-metric spaces

-Suppose moreover that $M$ and $N$ are hyperbolic manifolds of the same dimension, $n \ge 3$; thus both $\widetilde M$ and $\widetilde N$ are isometric to the $n$-dimensional hyperbolic space $\mathbf H^n$.
-Standard topological arguments show that, in this case (indeed whenever $\widetilde M$ and $\widetilde N$ are contractible), $M$ and $N$ are homotopy equivalent if \emph{and only if} $\pi_1(M)$ and $\pi_1(N)$ are isomorphic (see \cite[Proposition 1B.9]{Hatc--02}, or \cite{Hure--36} for an historical reference).
+Let now $M$ and $N$ be closed hyperbolic manifolds, of the same dimension, $n \ge 3$.
+Their universal coverings $\widetilde M$ and $\widetilde N$ are both isometric to the $n$-dimensional hyperbolic space $\mathbf H^n$.
+Standard topological arguments, only relying on the fact that $\widetilde M$ and $\widetilde N$ are contractible, show that $M$ and $N$ are homotopy equivalent if \emph{and only if} $\pi_1(M)$ and $\pi_1(N)$ are isomorphic (see \cite[Proposition 1B.9]{Hatc--02}, or \cite{Hure--36} for an historical reference).
+Moreover: